prajwalmali/AutoWhatsApp/README.md

 ❌ Creating or leaving or deleting groups, adding or making someone admin or removing participants, joining groups or adding group descriptions or adding status, etc.

-❌ Annalyzing messages and replying to messages automatically.
+❌ Analyzing messages and replying to messages automatically.

 # Installation